bjaan/AMPi-Service/README.md

 It also has alpha-level code for the Pandora Player, called **pandorasbox** that is controlled via the web browser, and not yet through the AMPi interface.

-For the code running on the Arduino Nano, go to [AMPi-Display-Interface](https://github.com/bjaan/AMPi-Display-Interface) repository.
+For the code running on the Arduino Nano, go to the [AMPi-Display-Interface](https://github.com/bjaan/AMPi-Display-Interface) repository.

 First prototype (WIP) with Raspberry Pi Model 3 and an Arduino Nano